-As a result of the entry into force of the Act Implementing the Second Shareholders' Rights Directive (ARUG II) on January 1, 2020, the remuneration report for the 2021 fiscal year will for the first time be prepared on the basis of the new regulatory requirements of Section 162 AktG.
+As a result of the entry into force of the Act Implementing the Second Shareholders' Rights Directive (ARUG II) on January 1, 2020, the remuneration report for the 2021 fiscal year was prepared for the first time on the basis of the new regulatory requirements of Section 162 AktG.
+The Annual General Meeting approved the 2021 Remuneration Report on April 29, 2022 with a substantial majority of 84.42%.
+Given the positive outcome of the vote and for the sake of consistency, the Management Board and Supervisory Board see no reason to adjust the basic approach or the manner of reporting.

-With the following presentation, Vonovia SE aims to provide clear and comprehensive reporting that is intended to lay the groundwork for broad acceptance by all stakeholders of the remuneration paid to executive bodies.
+With the following presentation, Vonovia SE again aims to provide clear and comprehensive reporting that is intended to lay the groundwork for broad acceptance by all stakeholders of the remuneration paid to executive bodies.
 When preparing the remuneration report, Vonovia SE therefore followed national and international best practice benchmarks in order to meet the capital market's expectations of a high level of transparency and comprehensibility when it comes to remuneration decisions.

-Vonovia SE's remuneration reporting therefore far exceeds the new regulatory requirements.
+Vonovia SE's remuneration reporting therefore far exceeds the new regulatory requirements and takes into account feedback from investors and voting right consultants.

-The 2021 Remuneration Report will be submitted to the 2022 Annual General Meeting for approval by means of a consultative vote in accordance with Section 120a (4) AktG.
+The 2022 Remuneration Report will be submitted to the 2023 Annual General Meeting for approval by means of a consultative vote in accordance with Section 120a (4) AktG.

-Business development and target achievement in the 2021 fiscal year
+Business development and target achievement in the 2022 fiscal year

-For the Vonovia SE Supervisory Board, the clear link between its overarching corporate strategy and how Management Board members' remuneration is structured is of key importance.
-Only with an appropriately designed remuneration system can strategy and corporate success as well as remuneration for the Management Board's performance be clearly linked (pay-for-performance).
-For this reason, a high proportion of the Vonovia SE Management Board's remuneration consists of performance-related remuneration components.
-Due to this strong dependence on performance and the consideration of strategically relevant key figures for corporate management as performance criteria, Management Board remuneration is closely linked to business development.
+The Supervisory Board of Vonovia SE considers it a central part of its remit to ensure that the structure of the remuneration paid to Management Board members is clearly linked to the implementation of the overarching corporate strategy.
+As a result, it ensures that strategy and corporate success as well as remuneration for the Management Board's performance are clearly linked (pay-for-performance).

+Based on this fundamental principle, a high proportion of the Vonovia SE Management Board's remuneration consists of performance-related components.
+Due to the consideration of strategically relevant key figures for corporate management as performance criteria, Management Board remuneration is closely linked to business development.